Through the Keyhole

-Through the Keyhole is a British comedy panel game show created by the TV producer Kevin Sim and originally presented by Sir David Frost in the studio and Loyd Grossman on location.
+Through the Keyhole is a British comedy panel game show created by the television producer Kevin Sim and originally presented by Sir David Frost in the studio and Loyd Grossman on location.
 The location presenter explores celebrities' houses and a panel of other celebrities in the studio try to guess who the famous homeowner is.

 The show was originally produced by Yorkshire Television and was broadcast on ITV from 3 April 1987 to 1 May 1995, then on Sky One from 22 February to 23 December 1996 before moving to BBC One from 5 May 1998 to 2 August 2004 and its sister channel BBC Two from 27 February 2006 to 4 June 2008.

 In 2013, the show was revived for ITV with Leigh Francis as the host.
 In February 2020, it was reported that the programme had been cancelled after six series.

 History

 Original series

 Through the Keyhole originally started as a segment on TV-am, first being broadcast on its launch day on 1 February 1983.
 The idea was created by Kevin Sim as a chance to look around some of the most influential homes with Grossman at the helm as the tour presenter.
 Grossman was mistakenly given the job after someone had confused him with another journalist.
 It became a regular feature of TV-am throughout 1983 until May 1985.

-In Spring 1986 Frost transferred the concept to Yorkshire Television who picked up format, to produce a full half-hour programme for ITV, where a celebrity panel tries to guess whose house is being looked at From 1987.
-It ran in primetime on Friday nights for eight years on ITV and was rarely out of the top ten entertainment programmes on TV.
+In Spring 1986, Frost transferred the concept to Yorkshire Television who picked up the format, to produce a full half-hour programme for ITV, where a celebrity panel tries to guess whose house is being looked at.
+From 1987, it ran in primetime on Friday nights for eight years on ITV and was rarely out of the top ten entertainment programmes on television.
 The executive producers were Kevin Sim and Chantal Rickards.
 From 1996, it was produced by Frost's own production company, Paradine Productions, at Yorkshire Television.
 That same year, the show also moved to Sky One for one series.
 It then moved to BBC One Daytime in 1998 until 2004.
-The final three series aired on BBC Two from 2006 to 2008, when it was cancelled by the BBC.
+The final three series aired on BBC Two from 2006 to 2008, after which it was cancelled by the BBC.
 However, a special aired in March 2011 for Red Nose Day 2011 as part of marathon panel show 24 Hour Panel People.